Bouldering high above the best crash pads always makes me feel a little bit better.

 - Firm foam can feel hard on impact

-The Mad Pad (it even has fun nicknames), offers 5 inches of foam and has a 1-3-1 construction for all of your high falls.
-One Inch of closed cell foam, 3 inches of open cell foam, and then another 1 inch layer of closed cell foam.
+The Mad Pad, offers 5 inches of foam and has a 1-3-1 construction for all of your high falls.
+One Inch of closed foam, 3 inches of open cell foam, and then another 1 inch layer of closed foam.
 We have our soft cushiony foam sandwiched in between two inches of firm foam.

 Like most pads, the Mad Pad features adjustable backpack straps, a waist belt, and a chest belt to make this pad a breeze to carry to your boulder problems.
 The Mad Pad can also be converted into a comfy lounge chair.

 |Foam Composition||One inch of closed cell foam on top, 3 inches of open cell foam in middle, one inch of closed cell foam on bottom.|